2019ChenGong/DPImageBench/README.md

 cd DPImageBench
 ```

-1. For the implementation of results reported in Table 5, 6, 7 (RQ1).
+**For the implementation of results reported in Table 5, 6, 7 (RQ1). **

 We list an example as follows.
 Users can modify the configuration files in [configs](./configs) as their preference.

 We provide an example of training a synthesizer using the PDP-Diffusion method with 4 GPUs.
 The results reported in Table 6 were obtained by following the instructions provided.
 Additionally, the results (fidelity evaluations) reported in Table 7 were obtained using the default settings.
 ```
-python run.py setup.n_gpus_per_node=4 --method PDP-Diffusion --dataset_name mnist_28 --epsilon 10.0
+python run.py setup.n_gpus_per_node=4 --method PDP-Diffusion --dataset_name mnist_28 --epsilon 10.0 eval.mode=val
 ```
 The results reported in Table 5 were obtained by following the instructions below.
 ```